dry-rb/dry-rb.org/source/gems/dry-validation/comparison-with-activerecord.html.md

 These are the common options allowed by ActiveRecord validations and their equivalents in Dry Validation

 **3.1 `:allow_nil`**
-In Dry-Validation you can simply use `maybe` instead of `required` when defining your rules.
+In dry-validation you can simply use `maybe` instead of `required` when defining your rules.

 <dl>
   <dt>ActiveRecord Validation</dt>